mariadb-corporation/MaxScale/Reference/MaxScale-HA-with-lsyncd.md

 source="/etc",

--- This is the user and host where the maxscale.cnf is copied to. host="user@127.0.0.1",
+-- This is the user and host where the maxscale.cnf is copied to.
+-- Change this to the user and destination host where you want maxscale.cnf to be synchronized to. host="user@127.0.0.1",

 -- This is where the maxscale.cnf is copied to on the remote host.